qiuxihuang/relativeLRs/README.md

 In this project, we share R code to conduct Monte Carlo simulation studies to compare 6 different tests for small-study effects:
 Begg’s rank correlation test, Egger’s regression test, Schwarzer’s rank correlation test, the trim-and-fill test, the arcsine-Thompson test, and the skewness-regression combined test introduced by Lin and Chu.
-We also share code to jusitify the minimum required number of repetitions in our simulations to obtain a desired level of relative precision (10%) on the relative positive and negative likelihood ratios.
+We also share code to jusitify the minimum required number of repetitions in our simulations to obtain a desired level of precision on the relative positive and negative likelihood ratios.

 ### Simulations